Policies: Digital Millennium Copyright Act

 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.
 Students and employees who violate copyright laws may be subject to the appropriate disciplinary process

-A. UT Dallas must designate an individual and group to handle the complaints it receives--here, it is, Sue Taylor, Director of Information Security.
+A. UT Dallas must designate an individual and group to handle the complaints it receives--here, it is, Nate Howe, Director of Information Security.
 The Information Security Office must deal with each complaint it receives in an "expedient" manner.
 While UT Dallas is not obligated to terminate accounts, it is obligated to stop the sharing of the specified file(s).
 Since those in Information Security cannot remove the material themselves, their agreed-upon practice is to give the student enough time to remove the material himself.
 In every case, UT Dallas obligation is to stop the alleged violation.

 UT Dallas must also comply with any subpoenas issued by copyright holders requesting the identity of alleged copyright infringers.